Pakistan

 Endemic Diseases

 Cutaneous leishmaniasis, a disease transmitted by the bite of a sandfly, is endemic in parts of Pakistan.
 The disease is characterised by disfiguring and painful lesions.
 We run five treatment centres for this disease; three in Quetta, Balochistan, one in Bannu and one in Peshawar Khyber Pakhtunkhwa.
 Our teams offer diagnosis, treatment, health education and counselling.
-The cutaneous leishmaniasis programme has been expanded to the outskirts of Peshawar through MSF satellite clinics.
-In 2020, 3,363 patients were started on treatment for cutaneous leishmaniasis.
-Pakistan also has one of the highest prevalence rates of hepatitis C globally.
-In a clinic we run in Machar Colony, a densely populated informal settlement in Karachi, we provided nearly 4,602 consultations for hepatitis C in 2020.
+Globally, Pakistan is one of the countries with the highest number of hepatitis C cases.
+MSF has been running a clinic for Hepatitis C virus in Machar Colony, a densely populated informal settlement in Karachi.
+In 2023 alone MSF started 1, 942 people on antiviral treatment specifically designed for hepatitis C virus.
+Pakistan also ranks fifth among the high tuberculosis (TB) burden countries, and sixth when it comes to drug-resistant tuberculosis (DRTB).
+Since 2021, MSF has been working in close collaboration with Punjab health authorities to offer free diagnosis and treatment services to DRTB patients at the programmatic management of DRTB site (PMDT) in Gujranwala district.

 Emergency Response